KEAM Entrance Examination 2025

 Eligibility for Engineering courses

-- Should have passed the HSC exam of Kerala or equivalent from a recognised board with 45% marks in Mathematics, Physics and Chemistry put together.
-SC/ ST/ SEBC/ PwD candidates will have a relaxation of 5%.
+- The candidate should have passed the HSC exam of Kerala or an equivalent exam from a recognized board, with 45% marks in Mathematics, Physics, and Chemistry combined.
+SC/ST/SEBC/PwD candidates will receive a 5% relaxation.

-- In case, the candidate has not studied Chemistry, the marks obtained in Computer Science shall be considered.
-In case, the candidate has not studied Chemistry and Computer Science, the marks obtained in Biotechnology shall be considered.
-In case, the candidate has not studied Chemistry, Computer Science and Biotechnology, the marks obtained in Biology shall be considered.
+- If the candidate has not studied Chemistry, the marks obtained in Computer Science will be considered.
+If the candidate has not studied Chemistry or Computer Science, the marks obtained in Biotechnology will be considered.
+If the candidate has not studied Chemistry, Computer Science, or Biotechnology, the marks obtained in Biology will be considered.

 Eligibility for Architecture courses

-- Refer to NATA B.Arch. admission eligibility rules.
+- Refer to the NATA B.Arch. admission eligibility rules.

 Age